fledit-sh/glacium-repo/docs/run_builder.rst

 Run builder helper
 ==================

-The :class:`glacium.api.run.Run` class offers a fluent interface to configure and create projects programmatically.
+The :class:`glacium.api.Project` class offers a fluent interface to configure and create projects programmatically.
 Each method returns the instance itself so calls can be chained.